 Conventional PCR and densitometry for semi-quantitative identification of target species in the saliva/plaque inoculum and simulated plaque biofilm (SPB)

 PCR conditions were optimized to identify five target species using the following strains V. parvula 17745, S. oralis 10557, A. viscosus 43146, F. nucleatum 10953 and P. gingivalis 33277.
 Due to uncertainty of taxonomic identification of A. viscosus with respect to identification of this species in human strains we denote this species in quotation marks (Könönen and Wade 2015).
-DNA extraction, primer sets and PCR conditions are described in Supplemental Information and Supplemental Table 1.
-Gel densitometry analysis was performed for semi-quantification using NIH FIJI image analysis software (Schindelin et al. 2012), where the brightness of the band was measured by positioning a region of interest (ROI) of consistent area within each band and measuring the grayscale value.The greyscale of pixel intensity ranged from 0 (black) to 255 (white).
-The pixel intensity of the background was measured by positioning the ROI to the left of the ladder (i,e, a blank lane) at the corresponding position on the gel where the expected band size base pair (bp) would occur from extrapolation of bands in the positive lanes.
+DNA extraction, primer sets, and PCR conditions are described in Supplemental Information and Supplemental Table 1.
+Gel densitometry analysis was performed for semi-quantification using NIH FIJI image analysis software (Schindelin et al. 2012), where the brightness of the band was measured by positioning a region of interest (ROI) of consistent area within each band and measuring the grayscale value.
+The greyscale of pixel intensity ranged from 0 (black) to 255 (white).
+The pixel intensity of the background was measured by positioning the ROI to the left of the ladder (i.e., a blank lane) at the corresponding position on the gel where the expected band size base pair (bp) would occur from extrapolation of bands in the positive lanes.

 Selective medium for the isolation and presumptive identification of P. gingivalis